kunalkandekar/vDSPxcorr/README.md

 However, for vDSP_conv, the "N" is essentially (N1 + N2).
-So even though the operations implemented in vDSP_conv are simple (multiply/add/shift) and very fast and vectorized and all, the algorithmic complexity makes it much slower than the FFT-based implementation (which, to be fair, internally also uses very fast, optimized, vectorized instructions for its FFT routines.)
+So even though the operations implemented in vDSP_conv are simple (multiply/add/shift) and very fast and vectorized and all, the N^2 algorithmic complexity makes it much slower than the N*LogN FFT-based implementation (which, to be fair, internally also uses very fast, optimized, vectorized vDSP instructions for its FFT routines.)

 RAW DATA (CSV)